 The CNT at the University of Washington sponsors a 10-week (June 16, 2020 to August 21, 2020) Research Experience for Undergraduates (REU) on the Seattle campus during the summer.
 This program provides undergraduate students with opportunities to work on research projects with scientists and to take part in workshop training sessions in ethics, communications, and scientific presentation skills designed to provide the undergraduate scientist with a solid foundation for graduate study.
 Undergraduates will help with research in one of the labs at the UW.

-Applications for the summer 2020 CNT REU are now available; the deadline to receive completed applications will be January 15, 2020.
+The deadline to receive completed applications was January 15, 2020.

 REU Program Requirements